 First Things First

-Questions You Can Expect Your Nursing Home Abuse Attorney to Ask
+Questions You Can Expect Your Greenville Nursing Home Abuse Lawyer to Ask

-Once you reach out to an experienced nursing home abuse attorney regarding the abuse your loved one has suffered, you can expect him or her to ask you a series of probing questions that will allow your attorney to build the strongest case.
+Once you reach out to an experienced nursing home abuse lawyer regarding the abuse your loved one has suffered, you can expect him or her to ask you a series of probing questions that will allow your lawyer to build the strongest case.
 Consider the following examples:

 - What injuries, symptoms, or warning signs of nursing home abuse led you to consult with him or her in the first place?